The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

-Because I know that thou must be informed, and it is my solemn duty.
+Because I know that thou must be informed—and 'tis my solemn duty to do so.

-Then give me a list of those members of the Senate.
-I shall give thee two entire days to hand me that list.
-For now, hast thou received a response from the members of the Senate, about the Plebeian Games?
+Then give me a list of those senators.
+I grant thee two days’ time to hand me that list.
+For now, hast thou received word from the Senate regarding the Plebeian Games?

 ECLECTUS.